RTUITLab/Olympiad-Back/README.md

 Student choses a task he wants to complete and reads the terms.

-He develops the program according to the task using one of the available programming languages.
+He writes a program according to the task using one of available programming languages.

-After sending the solution the System executes the code and inputs test datasets.
-For being solved correctly the program must output the correct results for all test inputs.
+After sending a solution System executes the code and inputs test datasets.
+To consider solved correctly, the program must return correct results for all test inputs.

 ## How to run:

 ### WebApp
-Represents the System BackEnd storing all the necessary data.
+Represents System BackEnd storing all the necessary data.

 First, install .Net Core 3.1